 A Breakdown of NYC's Subway Lines and the Neighborhoods They Serve

-One great way to become an expert on NYC neighborhoods is to simply get on different subway lines and see what happens if you take them to the end of the line, then over time, work your way back.
+One great way to become an expert on NYC neighborhoods is to simply get on different subway lines and see what happens if you take them to the end of the line.

 You'll be amazed at the gems you'll discover, even without a map or a tour guide.